bbglab/oncodrive3d/tools/preprocessing/README.md

 ## `update_samplesheet_and_structures.py`

+### Purpose
-`tools/update_samplesheet_and_structures.py` automates the maintenance loop once you have a MANE missing set.
-It removes entries already satisfied by the AlphaFold canonical download, reuses those canonical structures whenever possible, and can be run before nf-core/proteinfold (to harvest/prune) and after nf-core completes (to ingest predictions and refresh the remaining missing set).
+Automates the maintenance loop once you have a MANE missing set.
+It removes entries already satisfied by the AlphaFold canonical bundle, reuses those canonical structures whenever possible, and can be run before nf-core/proteinfold (to harvest/prune) and after nf-core completes (to ingest predictions and refresh the remaining missing set).

 ### Configuration inputs
 Non-runtime paths still live in `config.yaml`: